 Different states might impose their own specific car insurance coverage requirements on rideshare companies.
 For example, Uber drivers in California enjoy expansive car insurance coverage through injury protection insurance at no additional charge.
 But drivers in most states must purchase this coverage themselves.

-This determines how the claims process following an accident will work.
-If the other driver is at fault, the rideshare driver will likely file a claim with the at-fault driver's car insurance company.
+The answer here typically determines how the claim process will play out.
+If the other driver is at fault, the rideshare driver will likely file a claim with that driver's car insurance company (called a "third party" car insurance claim).

 The above discussion makes it clear that if you're a rideshare driver, you're likely at serious risk of having limited avenues of recovery if involved in a car accident.
 So before you take the next trip for Lyft or Uber, consider the following options to make sure your rights are protected after an accident.

-If you're involved in a car accident as a rideshare driver, and you have questions about your options and your best path forward, an attorney will have the answers.
-Get tips on finding the right lawyer for you and your case.
+If you're injured in a car accident as a rideshare driver, there's a lot to unpack when it comes to available insurance coverage and the right strategy for making a claim.
+If you have questions about your options and your best path forward, an attorney will have the answers.
+Learn how an attorney can help with a car accident claim and get tips on finding the right lawyer for you and your case.